By adding to My Courses you can compare courses and create a personalised prospectus.

 About this course

-You can also join the student-led HR Network which provides opportunities for sharing experience with alumni, sponsors, HR managers and HR consultants.
-The Network also arranges events and invites guest speakers on contemporary issues.
+We also have a dynamic, student-led HR network, which provides excellent opportunities for sharing experience with alumni, sponsors, business leaders, HR managers and consultants.

 We expect you to play an active part in your own development.
-This can involve setting up learning contracts with tutors, managing your personal development, and gaining the skills necessary for reflective learning, and attending the guest lectures and professional events organised by the local branch of CIPD.
+This can involve setting up learning contracts with tutors, managing your personal development, gaining the skills necessary for reflective learning, and attending the guest lectures and professional events organised by the local branch of CIPD.

 To apply online for this course select the start date below